nasimgholizadeh/dice-roller-kotlin/README.md

 # dice-roller-kotlin
-Android App written in Kotlin to roll a six sided.
+Android App written in Kotlin to roll a six sided die.